-Facts about New Deal Coalition
+New Deal Coalition

 The key support of the Democratic Party had traditionally been amongst the white voters in the south but the Republicans were blamed for the Great Depression and their inadequate response to the economic crisis that had gripped the nation.

 The benefits of FDR's New Deal had triggered a political realignment with long standing Republicans changing their vote to the Democratic Party.

 The US presidential election of 1936 saw President Franklin D. Roosevelt re-elected in a landslide victory for the Democrats carrying 46 of the 48 states and receiving 98.49% of the electoral vote.

 The New Deal Coalition of voters backing FDR was established with a solid Democratic majority.

 The groups who were key components of the New Deal Coalition and contributed to the creation of the Democratic majority included women, farmers, African Americans, labor unions, new immigrants, seniors, Jews, Roman Catholics, intellectuals, progressives and liberals

 African Americans had been severely hit by the Great Depression as the group most devastated by unemployment.
 The Civil Works Administration had provided more than a quarter of a million young black men with jobs.
 A few found work Public Works Administration (PWA).
 Most importantly support given to the cause of civil rights by both Franklin and Eleanor Roosevelt gave the African American community hope for the future.